CliMA/ClimaOcean.jl/docs/src/interface_fluxes.md

 However, some parameterizations use formulations for $U$ that produce non-vanishing heat and moisture fluxes in zero-mean-wind conditions.
 Usually these parameterizations are formulated as models for "gustiness" associated with atmospheric convection;
-but more generally a common-thread is that $U$ may include contributions from turbulent motions in addition to the relative mean velocity, $Δ \bm{u}$.
+but more generally a common thread is that $U$ may include contributions from unresolved turbulent motions in addition to the relative mean velocity, $Δ \bm{u}$.

 The variable $C_D$ is often called the drag coefficient, while $C_\theta$ and $C_q$ are the heat transfer coefficient and vapor flux coefficient.
-The simplest method for computing fluxes is merely to prescribe $C_D$, $C_\theta$, and $C_q$ as constants --- typically with a magnitude around $5 × 10^{-4}$--$2 × 10^{-3}$.
+The simplest method for computing fluxes is merely to prescribe $C_D$, $C_\theta$, and $C_q$ as constants -- typically with a magnitude around $5 × 10^{-4}$--$2 × 10^{-3}$.
-A comprehensive example will be given below, but we note briefly here that `ClimaOcean` supports the computation of turbulent fluxes with constant coefficients via
+A comprehensive example is given below, but we note briefly here that `ClimaOcean` supports the computation of turbulent fluxes with constant coefficients via

 ```@example interface_fluxes